StyraHem/ShellyForHASS/troubleshooting.md

 3. Add the MAC-addresses to your Shelly-devices to the block list (you'll find them in the dropdown-list) and click **Apply**.
 4. Turn your AiMesh-nodes back on.
 Your Shellies will now stay connected to the AiMesh-router and, if you're not suffering from other network-related problems, CoAP-discovery and CoAP-msg will now function as expected.

+##### An alternative possibility for CoAp and ASUS AiMesh)
+The ASUS AiMesh blocks multicast CoIot packages.
+For this reason it is also possible to simply disable multicasting for CoIot in the shellies settings.
+This brings the advantage that the packets are correctly forwarded to Home-Assistant / ShellyForHASS even over different nodes.
+So your Shellies can be connected to the different mesh nodes (This ensures a better WLAN connection of your Shellies because they connect to the best node by the still possible roaming) and you still have instant updates:

+To disable multicasting:
+1. Open the web page for each individual Shelly device.
+2. Then go to the "Internet & Security" section.
+3. Then, in the "Advanced Developer Settings" section, you will find the option to enter an IP under "CoIot peer".
+There you enter the IP of your Home-Assistant server followed by the port: 5683. (e.g.: 192.168.1.29:5683).
+4. Furthermore the checkbox "Enable CoIot" should be activated.

 ### mDns
 mDns is a multicast every Shelly sending to anounce there ip-address.
 The plugin using them to discover the devices.
 Protocol: multicast UDP 224.0.0.251 port 5353